-I’m a cognitive scientist, entrepreneur, adjunct professor, and author.
-I use an integrative design-oriented approach to mind.
-Hence, in addition to ‘cognitive’ functions, I’m interested in ’emotions’, sleep onset, insomnolence, motivation, and how the various functions blend and interrelate.
+I’m a cognitive scientist, adjunct professor, consultant, trainer, entrepreneur and author.
+I approach the human mind in an integrative design-oriented approach manner.
+Hence, in addition to ‘cognitive’ functions, I’m interested in ‘emotions’, sleep onset, insomnolence, motivation, and how the various functions blend and interrelate.
 I do quite a lot of R&D on cognitive productivity with macOS (cf. books.

 This page lists where I tend to write.